Super Shisa

-Yoshiyuki Saito (born April 9, 1970) is a Japanese professional wrestler best known by his ring name Super Shisa, currently wrestling for Dragon Gate.
+Yoshiyuki Saito (born April 9, 1970) is a Japanese professional wrestler and restaurant owner best known by his ring name Super Shisa.
+He is best known for wrestling in Dragon Gate, where he was employed from its inception until April 2022.
 His gimmick is inspired by the Ryukyuan Shisa.
 He claimed to be a student of Toryumon alumni Saito, but was outed as being Saito himself in 2007.

 Career

 As SAITO

 Saito got his start in wrestling with Último Dragón's upstart promotion Toryumon.
 He trained in Mexico with the rest of the Último Dragón students, and briefly used the Super Shisa gimmick while there.
 He wrestled January 31, 1999, on Toryumon's debut show.
 Wrestling under his real name, he teamed with Magnum Tokyo and Dragon Kid to take on Shima Nobunaga, Sumo Fuji and Judo Suwa in an elimination match on the main event of the card.
 Saito would be eliminated second following a Nodowa Elbow from Fuji, but his team would go on to win the match.

 He would continue to be a top line player in early Toryumon, and would rename to Saito.
 In the spring of 2000, he and fellow Toryumon participant Chocoball KOBE would wrestle in Pro Wrestling Kageki.
 Saito would win the Hakata City Jr Heavyweight Title in a tournament, defeating Daiyu Kawuchi in the final round.

 He abruptly announced his retirement in late 2001, and stated that his first student, Super Shisa, would take his place.
 Saito would be given a "Sayonara Saito" series of matches by Toryumon.
 His record in the series was 0-5-1, the draw being a double countout against Yasushi Kanda.
 His final match as Saito would be a loss to Shuji Kondo on 10/28/2001.